godaddy-wordpress/primer-child-uptownstyle/readme.txt

 License:           GPL-2.0
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Uptown Style is a Primer child theme with elegance and class.
+Uptown Style is a GoDaddy Primer child theme with elegance and class.

 == Description ==

-Uptown Style is a Primer child theme with elegance and class.
+Uptown Style is a GoDaddy Primer child theme with elegance and class.

 **Languages Supported:**